by Humphreys & Associates | September 26, 2014 10:08 am

 Are you confronted with a Stop Work Order and wondering what to do?
 Stop Work Orders (SWOs), in addition to disrupting contract execution, create much administrative confusion and affect the Performance Measurement Baseline (PMB) in the Earned Value Management System (EVMS).

 A SWO is a temporary suspension of work enabling the customer to re-evaluate the contracted work.
-The customer has four reasons to issue a Stop Work Order:
+The customer has a number of reasons to issue a Stop Work Order:

 A Stop Work Order could affect the entire contract or could be focused on a specific deliverable item, component, or function.
 A key concept about Stop Work Orders is that they are temporary.
-The Federal Acquisition Regulations envision that Stop Work Orders are resolved within 90 days but allow that the timeframe can be different subject to customer and contractor agreement.
-The resolution of a Stop Work Order could result in a revised work scope approach (technical, schedule, and/or cost) or possibly the cancellation of the contract.
+The Federal Acquisition Regulations envision that Stop Work Orders are resolved within 90 days, but allow that the timeframe can be different subject to customer and contractor agreement.
+The resolution of a Stop Work Order will result in a new contractual direction (a new contractual work order) to:

-The first step after receiving a Stop Work Order is to issue direction to all affected parties to cease work immediately.
+The first step after receiving any Stop Work Order is to issue directions to all affected parties to cease work immediately.
 Affected parties include Control Account Managers (CAMs), major subcontractors, other team members, and vendors.
-Direction should be issued in writing.
+Your direction should be issued in writing.
 For CAMs, documents described in the EVM System Description should be used.
 Typically these documents are revised Work Authorization Documents (WADs) or program directives.
-For other parties where a subcontract or purchase order exists, the contractor’s authorized representative should issue a formal modification to the purchase order or subcontract.
+For other parties where a subcontract or purchase order exists, the contractor’s authorized representative should issue a formal Stop Work Order (SWO) for the purchase order or subcontract.
+The SWO process should also provide instructions for the collection of costs related to the stoppage/ delay of work.

-The next step is to status the schedule and earned value as of the date of the Stop Work Order.
+Inherent in the stoppage of the work is the statusing the schedule and earned value as of the effective date specified in the Stop Work Order.
 Statusing the schedule and earned value at the Stop Work Order effective date provides the basis for all subsequent actions.
-If the fiscal period ends within a few days of the Stop Work effective date, it is reasonable to wait until that date to perform the status exercise.
+If the fiscal period ends within a few days of the Stop Work effective date, it may be reasonable to wait until that date to perform the status exercise (subject to customer approval).

 Control accounts that are partially affected by the Stop Work Order can be handled in one of two ways:

-Any Summary Level Planning Packages affected by the Stop Work Order should also be closed with SOW and its budget transferred to Undistributed Budget (UB).
+Any Summary Level Planning Packages (SLPP) affected by the Stop Work Order should also be closed with scope of work (SOW) and its budget transferred to Undistributed Budget (UB).

 If you have questions on this topic, feel free to contact Humphreys & Associates.